ljpatrick/marxpaint/docs/README.txt

                       * Click the brown "Erase" (trash can) button at the lower right of the list to erase the selected picture.
 (You will be asked to confirm.)

+                        Note: As of version 0.9.22, the picture will be placed in your desktop's trash can, on Linux only.

                       * Click the blue "Slides" (slide projector) button at the lower left to go to slideshow mode.
 See "Slides",